 Haptics and tactile interfaces are very active research areas.
 In this section we focus on reviewing work that relates to the facilitation of programming and prototyping of haptic interfaces.
-Correspondingly, we do not cover comprehensively tangible development APIs (e.g., [11]), since they focus mostly on passive tactile experiences which do not have programmable tactile behaviors.
-We also disregard hardware prototyping APIs and toolkits (e.g., Phidgets [6]), which are not focused on creating tactile experiences even though they can be used to develop haptic hardware.
+Correspondingly, we do not cover comprehensively tangible development APIs (e.g., [12]), since they focus mostly on passive tactile experiences that do not have programmable tactile behaviors.
+We also disregard hardware prototyping APIs and toolkits (e.g., Phidgets [7]), which are not focused on creating tactile experiences even though they can be used to develop haptic hardware.
+In addition, some haptic interactions go beyond physical devices, such as transmitting electrical currents directly through the display [2].
+Our work differs in that we are focusing on active tangibles as opposed to the display itself.

 Figure 2.
-The HTP's main components [13].
+The HTP's main components [14].

 Haptic interactive devices that have application building and prototyping support available can be separated into two largely distinct groups: one-dimensional haptic output devices, and multi-dimensional haptic input-output devices.
 The most common representatives of the first class are vibrotactile interfaces built into consumer devices such as game controllers and mobile phones.
 These haptic devices are relatively easy to program, since the haptic channel is unidirectional (i.e., they serve only as output-it is a haptic open-loop).
-Examples of output with this kind of haptic channel are haptic icons [2], which can be designed with the help of specific tools [4,24].
-Further, the MOTIV SDK [7] facilitates using vibrotactile feedback in mobile phones and tablets.
+Examples of output with this kind of haptic channel are haptic icons [3], which can be designed with the help of specific tools [5,25].
+Further, the MOTIV SDK [8] facilitates using vibrotactile feedback in mobile phones and tablets.
 It provides functions translating sound and visual feedback into vibrotactile signals on touch-based mobile interface platforms (e.g., Android phones).

 In comparison, the HTP provides a bi-directional haptic channel that is richer than the one present in these devices and tools.
 The extended interactivity puts different requirements on the design of the HAPTICTOUCH toolkit.
-However, our work resembles the work above, as we adopt a simple and more familiar GUI paradigm (as in MOTIV), and provide a tool - the Behavior Lab - which is similar to existing haptic icon and waveform design tools [4,24].
+However, our work resembles the work above, as we adopt a simple and more familiar GUI paradigm (as in MOTIV), and provide a tool - the Behavior Lab - which is similar to existing haptic icon and waveform design tools [5,25].

-The second category of interactive haptic devices are multidimensional (usually > 3 DOF) closed-loop devices such as Immersion's PHANTOM [14] or Novint's Falcon [17].
-Programming these haptic interfaces can require significant expertise [15], and its difficulty has often been identified as an obstacle in the popularization of this type of interfaces [20,22].
+The second category of haptic devices are multidimensional (usually > 3 DOF) closed-loop devices such as Immersion's PHANToM [15] or Novint's Falcon [18].
+Programming these interfaces can require significant expertise [16], and its difficulty has been identified as an obstacle in the popularization of this type of interfaces [21,23].
 Multiple APIs exist that enable higher-level programming of these haptic devices.
-Many are low-level and provide access to specific haptic devices (e.g., Novint's HDAL [18]), although there are also ongoing efforts to provide generalized haptic libraries that work on several devices (e.g., H3D [23], ProtoHaptic [5], and OpenHaptics [8]; also see survey in [10]).
-Some introduced drag-and-drop interfaces for allowing non-programmers to customize haptic systems (e.g., [22]).
+Many are low-level and provide access to specific haptic devices (e.g., Novint's HDAL [19]), although there are also ongoing efforts to provide generalized haptic libraries that work on several devices (e.g., H3D [24], ProtoHaptic [6], and OpenHaptics [9]; also see survey in [11]).
+Some introduced drag-and-drop interfaces for allowing non-programmers to customize haptic systems (e.g., [23]).
 In general, these APIs assume a model of interaction based on the simulation of physical objects and surfaces, often directly linked to 3D virtual reality models.